 It’s time to let all that awesome out in a focused direction.

 When the timeline starts depends on the character and how important or convoluted their history actually is.
 I find putting it in the form of a timeline allows for the important points to be quickly roughed out so you know when they happened but keeps me from getting too hung up on ‘worthless’ backstory.
-Without pages upon pages from each character’s past already written out, I find it’s easier to drop the important information in little bites that are easier for the reader to digest and keep them interested, without getting the main story side tracked with long bits of exposition that can really distract from the original novel.
+Without pages upon pages from each character’s past already written out, I find it’s easier to drop the important information in little bites that are easier for the reader to digest and keep them interested, without getting the main story sidetracked with long bits of exposition that can really distract from the main plot.

 Still, some characters you really need to work their backstories out in depth.
-Almost everyone in the Eldritch Elysium series has one hell of a convoluted past, Mitei’s history could probably cover a city mile and Ananke’s is so twisty the Gordian Knot was probably less convoluted but – a person is the sum of everything that’s happened to them, filtered through the lenses of their personality, so all that information helps create more interesting characters and infinitely more interesting series.
+Almost everyone in the Eldritch Elysium series has one hell of a convoluted past, and my Four Horsemen aren’t slouching either.
+Mitei’s history could probably cover a city mile, and Ananke’s is so twisty the Gordian Knot was probably less convoluted but–a person is the sum of everything that’s happened to them, filtered through the lenses of their personality, so all that information helps create more interesting characters and infinitely more interesting series.

-Each outline focuses on what they’re doing in a scene, but also on what they’re thinking and feeling within each scene, whether it’s happening on camera or off.
+Each outline focuses on what they’re doing in a scene, but also on what they’re thinking and feeling, whether it’s happening on camera or off.
 I find that this helps me to make sure I allow the characters to be themselves and don’t skew their actions just because I want such and such to happen by page 245.

 Once I’ve got timelines for any new characters that need one, as well as outlines completed up to the end of the novel, I start incorporating the outlines into a single whole – which is often easier said than done.
 Individual outlines follow individual timelines that don’t necessarily lend themselves quickly to a single whole.
 Some scenes or chapters will need serious restructuring to get everything where it needs to go.